Dequino/magia-sdk/README.md

 ## Folder Structure

+### README.md
+This file.

+### Makefile
+Makefile script to run the sdk.

+### CMakeLists.txt
+Root CMakeLists file to compile and build the executable test/application binaries for one of the available architectures.

 ### targets
-This directory contains the *startup routine*, *linker script*, *address map*, *register definitions*, *custom ISA instructions*, *MAGIA mesh and tile util instructions* for each specific architecture.
+This directory contains the *startup routine*, *linker script*, *address map*, *register definitions*, *custom ISA instructions*, *MAGIA mesh and tile util instructions* for each available architecture.

 ### scripts
 Contains scripts to automatize the test building and running.

 ### hal
 Contains the weak definitions of this SDK APIs.
 These are the API instruction that should be used by the programmer when developing applications to be run on MAGIA.
 These instructions are then overloaded by the corresponding driver implementation specific for the chosen architecture.
-The APIs currently available are for controlling and using the *idma*, *redmule* and *fractalsyn* modules.
+The APIs currently available are for controlling and using the *idma*, *redmule* and *fractalsync* modules.

 ### drivers
 Contains the architecture-specific implementation and source code for the HAL APIs.
 Despite each implementation having different names, thanks to an aliasing system the programmer can use the same name for the same API instruction on different architectures.